jeangarcia77/jeangarcia77.github.io/_posts/2022-07-22-Salary-Prediction-Analysis.markdown

 ##### Results

 <blockquote>Above in the highlighted text we can see the main components to which I make use of in this analysis, essentially being the steps taken to get the necessary results.
 The project includes Supervised Learning and it is categorized as a classification problem.
-Let's preview some of the code needed to make my prediction but first let's go over some terminology that may not be too clear to our core audience.</blockquote>
+We'll preview some of the code needed to make my prediction but first let's go over some terminology that may not be too clear to our core audience.</blockquote>

 More specifically, we will defining what supervised learning and what classification means in order to allow understanding for all who view this post.